-NGPG Primary Care Clinic at the Hall County Health Department: NGMC plays a major role in funding a primary care clinic at the Hall County Health Department to improve access to primary healthcare services for low-income people in our community.
-In FY14, NGMC contributed over \$500,000.
+Care Clinic: NGMC plays a major role in funding a primary care clinic at the Hall County Health Department to improve access to primary healthcare services for low-income people in our community.
+In FY13, NGMC contributed more than \$500,000.

-Prenatal Care Program at the Health Department: NGMC partners with The Longstreet Clinic to improve birth outcomes by increasing early prenatal care for low-income, uninsured and under-insured pregnant women via the Health Department's primary care center.
+Prenatal Care Program at the Health

+Department: NGMC partners with The Longstreet Clinic to improve birth outcomes by increasing early initiation of prenatal care for low-income, uninsured and under-insured pregnant women via the Health Department's primary care center.
 Yearly cost to NGMC is approximately \$200,000.

 Indigent Patient Fund: At NGMC, financial assistance is provided for indigent patients to obtain urgently needed discharge medications and transportation.
-Individuals eligible for these funds are patients whose needs cannot be met through primary insurance, their own personal funds, government programs or other charitable services.
+Individuals eligible for these funds are those patients whose needs cannot be met through primary insurance, their own personal funds, government programs or other charitable services.
 This helps to ensure medication compliance and maximize conditions for recovery and recuperation.
 The Medical Center Foundation provides funding for this.